rujuldwivedi/Lucknow-Dijkstra/README.md

    - Run the `LucknowDijkstra` class which prompts for station numbers and displays shortest paths.

 2. **Input Format:**
-   - Enter the station numbers as prompted to calculate shortest paths.
+   - The program will prompt you to enter the source and destination station numbers (1-20).
+   - It will calculate the fare and time for both metro and taxi options and display the sigma comparison value for each.
-   - Example: Enter `1` for Munshipulia and `10` for Sachvalaya.
+   - Example: Enter 1 for Munshipulia and 10 for Sachvalaya.

-3. **Contributing:**
+3. **Output:**
+   - The program outputs a recommendation based on the travel option with the lowest sigma score.

+## Why Metro Travel Wins
+The project compares the cost and time of using taxis versus the metro and consistently shows that metro journeys result in a lower payoff, or sigma, due to:

+   - **Lower Fares**: Metro fares are far cheaper than taxis, especially for longer journeys.
+   - **Faster Travel Times**: The dedicated metro tracks avoid road traffic, leading to quicker commutes.
+   - **Better Payoff**: By minimizing both fare and time, metro travel is the optimal choice in most cases.

+By illustrating these points with clear data and providing a simple but effective decision-making tool, this project aims to encourage more people to opt for metro travel.
+This would not only save individuals time and money but also help make the metro system more profitable in the long term.

+## Future Enhancements
+The project can be expanded in the following ways:

+   - Incorporating real-world data for taxi routes, accounting for traffic and varying fare structures.
+   - Extending the metro graph to cover additional stations as the network expands.
+   - Adding user inputs for dynamic conditions, such as peak hour delays or congestion, to simulate real-world scenarios more accurately.

+## Contributions
-   - Contributions are welcome!
+Contributions are welcome!
 Fork the repository, make changes, and submit pull requests.

 Feel free to reach out if you have any questions or suggestions!
 Happy navigating the Lucknow Metro routes!